Bayer, maker of Roundup weedkiller, agrees to pay $10 billion in cancer settlements

 Kellogg’s commits to reducing widely used herbicide in supply chain.
 But farmers didn’t know about it.

-Glyphosate is fairly cheap and the most commonly used agricultural herbicide in the United States, according to the U.S. Environmental Protection Agency.
+Glyphosate is relatively inexpensive and the most commonly used agricultural herbicide in the United States, according to the U.S. Environmental Protection Agency.
 In January, the EPA concluded in its interim registration review decision that it “did not identify any risks of concern” for cancer and non-cancer risks to humans from glyphosate exposure.

-In the past two years, California jurors have awarded $2 billion to a couple, $80 million to a man, and $289 million (later reduced to $78.5 million) to a former groundskeeper who all blamed their cancer diagnoses on Roundup, which led Bayer shares to plummet.
+In the past two years, California jurors have awarded $2 billion to a couple, $80 million to a man, and $289 million to a former groundskeeper (the three settlements were later reduced) who all blamed their cancer diagnoses on Roundup, which led Bayer shares to plummet.
 The company said in its Wednesday statement that these three cases won’t be covered by the settlement and will continue through the appeals process.
-Claimants who choose to participate in the settlement will have to dismiss their cases or agree not to file.
+Claimants who choose to participate in the settlement will have to drop their cases or agree not to file.

-For the future class agreement, the company said, an independent Class Science Panel made up of expert scientists will take several years to determine whether Roundup has the potential to cause non-Hodgkin’s lymphoma and, if so, at what minimum exposure levels.
-Those who file claims as part of the class action won’t be able to proceed with them until the determination is made.
+For the future class agreement, the company said, an independent Class Science Panel composed of expert scientists will take several years to determine whether Roundup has the potential to cause non-Hodgkin’s lymphoma and, if so, at what minimum exposure levels.
+Those who file claims as part of the class action won’t be able to proceed with their cases until the determination is made.

-Access to Roundup products won’t change, but Bayer said it would continue to offer customers more herbicide options through its 10-year investment in developing more methods to manage weeds to support sustainable agriculture.
+Access to Roundup products won’t change, but Bayer said it would continue to offer customers more herbicide options through its 10-year investment in developing new methods to manage weeds to support sustainable agriculture.